nubbsterr/ELK-SIEM-Setup/README.md

 Continue editing the file.
 The `network.host` property will be our VM's IP address.
 The `http.port` property will be left alone, but make sure to uncomment it, and lastly, add the `discovery.type` property (this property tells Elasticsearch how it should form a cluster). <strong>Do not forget the colon next to the property name!</strong>

 Once we are done, go ahead and close the YML file.
 Congrats, our config work here is done (temporarily)!
-We can now go ahead and start the `elastsearch.,service` service, then check the JSON output of elasticsearch at our IP address + HTTP port--you'll see what I mean :)
+We can now go ahead and start the `elasticsearch.service` service, then check the JSON output of elasticsearch at our IP address + HTTP port--you'll see what I mean :)

 Run `sudo systemctl start elasticsearch` and wait a lil for the command to complete.
-We can also run `sudo systemctl enable elasticsearch` to automatically start the service on boot of our VM, but we don't need that.
+We can also run `sudo systemctl enable elasticsearch` to automatically start the service on boot of our VM, if you wish.
 Once the command completes, run `curl --get http://NETWORK_HOST_IP:9200`.
 NETWORK_HOST_IP is the network.host IP we have in our config file!
 ![We got something!!!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-curl-success.png)

 Congratulations, we just set up Elasticsearch and can confirm that a cluster is up and running.
 9200 is where we will send all of our logged data to; from Beats or Elastic Agents if you go down that route.
 Our next step is setting up Kibana in the same manner.